 (I’m assuming that running .scpt files are faster than .applescript files since they are compiled, but I cannot seem to find conclusive evidence to back up that assumption on the internet, which is weird…).

-The .scpt scripts are executed by shell commands that run osascript commands, which are contained in steno chord entries in the repo’s commands directory.
+The .scpt scripts are executed by shell commands that run osascript commands, which are contained in steno chord entries in the repo’s src directory.
 The one that runs the “refresh” script looks like this:

-bash -ci 'osascript $STENO_DICTIONARIES/src/command/actions/refresh.scpt'
+bash -ci 'osascript $STENO_DICTIONARIES/src/actions/refresh.scpt'

 The shell commands run in interactive mode for reasons.